Snowflake-Labs/terraform-provider-snowflake/docs/resources/database.md

 !> **Note** The provider does not detect external changes on database type.
 In this case, remove the database of wrong type manually with `terraform destroy` and recreate the resource.
 It will be addressed in the future.

+!> **Note** A database cannot be dropped successfully if it contains network rule-network policy associations.
+The error looks like `098507 (2BP01): Cannot drop database DATABASE as it includes network rule - policy associations.
+`.
+Currently, the provider does not unassign such objects automatically.
+Before dropping the resource, first unassign the network rule from the relevant objects.
+See [guide](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/guides/unassigning_policies) for more details.

 # snowflake_database (Resource)

 Represents a standard database.
 If replication configuration is specified, the database is promoted to serve as a primary database for replication.